microsoft/BCTech/samples/HelloWorldV2/readme.md

 With the power of Azure, we have updated our first AL Hello World extension to a more modern version with automated translation.

-The complete source for the updated version is available here FIND A PLACE
+The complete source for the updated version is available here https://github.com/Microsoft/BCTech/tree/master/samples/HelloWorldV2

 Introducing more friends
 ------------------------